hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

 3. Extract the ``"splice.lfdecentralizedtrust.org/reason"`` to get the deposit account.
 In this example it is ``memo-string``.
 4. Go over all events whose ``nodeId`` is larger than the ``nodeId`` of the transfer (4 in the example here) and smaller than the ``lastDescendantNodeId`` of the transfer (12 in the example here).
-5. Find all ``CreatedEvents`` in that range that create a ``Holding`` with ``"owner": "<receiver>"`` and sum up the amounts for each ``instrumentId``.
+5. Find all ``CreatedEvents`` in that range that create a ``Holding`` with ``"owner": "<treasury-party>"`` and sum up the amounts for each ``instrumentId``.
 In this example, we have two events that create holdings, ``nodeId`` 11 and 12.
 However, only 12 has ``"owner":
-   "<receiver>"``.
+   "<treasury-party>"``.
 Therefore, we extract that the transfer created ``200.0000000000`` for the token with instrument id ``{"admin":
    "DSO::12204b8b621ec1dedd51ee2510085f8164cad194953496494d32f541f3f2c170e962",
    "id": "Amulet"}``.
 6. Find all ``ExercisedEvents`` with ``implementedInterfaces`` containing the ``Holding`` interface and ``consuming: true``.
 In the example here, this is the event with ``nodeId:: 8``.
 For each of them get the ``contractId`` and lookup the contract payload through the event query service as shown below.
    If you get a 404, it's a holding for a different party so you can ignore it.
-If you get back an event, check if the owner matches the ``receiver``.
+If you get back an event, check if ``"owner": "<treasury-party>"``.
 If so, sum up all events for which this is the case.
-   In the example here, we get a 404 as it is a holding of the sender not receiver.
+   In the example here, we get a 404 as it is a holding of the sender not treasury-party.
 .. code:: bash

     curl -sSL --fail-with-body http://json-api-url/v2/events/events-by-contract-id \